 - recovering from innocent and mistaken disclosure of information to third parties

-- appearing for clients in courts to arising from wrongful use and disclosure of confidential information to third parties
+- appeared in court from events where wrongful use and disclosure of confidential information has been made to third parties

-We advised leaders in markets on developing intellectual property and maximising protections available in negotiations and preserving confidentiality after sale into the public domain, and guarding against reverse engineering of confidential information.
+Our confidentiality lawyers have advised leaders in markets on developing intellectual property and maximising protections available in negotiations and preserving confidentiality after sale into the public domain, and guarding against reverse engineering which result in breaches of confidential information.

-For legal help involving breaches of confidentiality and disclosures of confidential information to those who should not receive it, call us on +44 20 7036 9282 or email us on firstname.lastname@example.org.
+For legal help involving business related breaches of confidentiality and disclosures of confidential information to those who should not receive it, to speak to confidential information solicitors, call +44 20 7036 9282 or email us on firstname.lastname@example.org for an initial chat.